MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/open-method-ado-recordset.md

 For the other arguments that correspond directly to properties of a **Recordset** object (*Source*, *CursorType*, and *LockType*), the relationship of the arguments to the properties is as follows:

 - The property is read/write before the **Recordset** object is opened.

 - The property settings are used unless you pass the corresponding arguments when executing the **Open** method.
 If you pass an argument, it overrides the corresponding property setting, and the property setting is updated with the argument value.

 - After you open the **Recordset** object, these properties become read-only.

 > [!NOTE]
-> <P>The <STRONG>ActiveConnection</STRONG> property is read only for <STRONG>Recordset</STRONG> objects whose <A href="source-property-ado-recordset.md">Source</A> property is set to a valid <STRONG>Command</STRONG> object, even if the <STRONG>Recordset</STRONG> object isn't open.</P>
+> The **ActiveConnection** property is read only for **Recordset** objects whose [Source](source-property-ado-recordset.md) property is set to a valid **Command** object, even if the **Recordset** object isn't open.

 If you pass a **Command** object in the *Source* argument and also pass an *ActiveConnection* argument, an error occurs.
 The **ActiveConnection** property of the **Command** object must already be set to a valid **Connection** object or connection string.